sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/TeamWiki.md

 BurnDown Chart:
 https://docs.google.com/a/sjsu.edu/spreadsheets/d/1wBbfgccKjMwFemeB587NDkeyNGxnCoAeu6hg_-RYP2k/edit?usp=sharing

+## Week 7 (11/11/2017): Minutes of the meeting

+1. What did the team do in the past week? : The team finished coding their respective modules in the game.
+Integration is under process.
+Some members have finished their individual project deliverables and rest are working on it.
+2. What is the team going to do next week?: We will integrate rest of the modules.
+Also, each team member will complete their assigned individual project deliverables.
+3. What are the current blockers/challenges the team is facing? : Team did not face any challenges during this week.

 ## Week 6 (11/04/2017): Minutes of the meeting

 1. What did the team do in the past week? : The team has mostly coded their respective modules in the game.